 7.1 How long can I keep my Lemon Blueberry Sponge Cake Roll in the fridge?

-The Lemon Blueberry Sponge Cake Roll can be stored in the refrigerator for up to 3 days when tightly wrapped in plastic wrap.
+You can store it in the fridge for up to 3 days if its wrapped well in plastic wrap.

 7.2 Can I freeze the sponge cake roll?

-Yes, you can freeze the sponge cake roll.
-Slice it and wrap individual pieces tightly in plastic wrap, then place in a freezer-safe bag.
-It can last for up to 2 months.
-Thaw in the refrigerator before serving.
+Yes, slice it and wrap each piece in plastic, then put in a freezer bag.
+It lasts up to 2 months.
+Thaw in the fridge before eating.

 7.3 What can I use instead of blueberries?